 As we look to future of the Russell, we want to make sure Russell doesn’t just catch up, it sets the bar for other neighborhoods in our city.
 This means we need to make investments in infrastructure of tomorrow namely civic technology.
 The digital divide spans not only the lack of home internet access and computers, but also related to the digital infrastructure in a community including things like fiber optic cable.

 “Russell will be the smartest neighborhood in our Smart City” — Mayor Greg Fischer

 The Vision Russell process, the precursor to the HUD Choice Neighborhood grant application, included an extensive, inclusive community engagement process to map the issues of the community by its residents.
-Vision Russell identified several critical issues to address including public safety, vacant and abandoned properties, along with general connectivity issues.
+Vision Russell identified several critical issues to address including public safety, vacant and abandoned properties, and digital inclusion.

 Learn more about Vision Russell